kryptykphysh/physhbowl/content/RPG/The Magnus Archives/Episodes/MAG 178 - The Processing Line.md

 An examination of industrial meat processes.
-Audio recorded by [[The Archivist]], in situ.
+Audio recorded by [[Jonathan Sims|The Archivist]], in situ.
 # Case Number
 ########-18
 # Audio By